David-Molinari/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model (DOM) is the data representation of the objects that comprise the structure and content of a document on the web.

 2. What is an event?

+Events are "things" that happen to HTML elements.

 3. What is an event listener?

+An event listener is a procedure in JavaScript that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?

+To use Array methods that do not work on a NodeList.

 5. What is a component?

+A component is a small, potentially re-usable set of logic, behaviors and interface elements.

 ### Git Set up